 Which Devices Can I Use on Xfinity Mobile?

-Device selection is probably the biggest downside to Xfinity Mobile, which only sells top flagships.
+Device selection is probably the biggest downside to Xfinity Mobile, which largely sells top flagships.
 At least the selection of phones at Xfinity is pretty up to date, though.
-On the iPhone side, the iPhone XS and XS Max join the original iPhone X, iPhone 8 or 8 Plus (including the new [RED] edition), iPhone 7, 7 Plus, iPhone 6s and SE.
-Android fans can turn to Samsung's latest flagships including the Galaxy Note 9 and Galaxy S9 and S9+.
-You can opt for last year's Note 8, S8 or S8+ to save $100 to $150 off Samsung's newer models.
+On the iPhone side, the iPhone XR, iPhone XS and XS Max join the original iPhone X, iPhone 8 or 8 Plus and iPhone 7 and 7 Plus.

 Device-payment options and flat pricing both compare well to other carriers, so while the need to purchase a new device is inconvenient, you at least have solid options at reasonable prices.